Consider a cylinder with a movable piston. If you were to do the ... | Channels for Pearson+

 7. Gases The Ideal Gas Law Derivations

 Consider a cylinder with a movable piston.
-If you were to do the following, what would happen to the gas pressure inside the cylinder?
-Reduce the volume by 35% while keeping the temperature constant at T.
+If you were to do the following, what would happen to the cylinders gas volume?
+While maintaining the same temperature and pressure, increase the volume of the gas by 1/5.

 Consider a cylinder with a movable piston.
-If you were to do the following, what would happen to the gas pressure inside the cylinder?
-Reduce the volume by 35% while keeping the temperature constant at T.
+If you were to do the following, what would happen to the cylinders gas volume?
+While maintaining the same temperature and pressure, increase the volume of the gas by 1/5.

 ANSWERS OPTIONS